-Taro U.S.A. has an interest rate swap in place as of March 31, 2014, which converts a variable rate mortgage of LIBOR +1.25% to a fixed rate of 6.16%.
-The outstanding principal on this mortgage at March 31, 2014 was \$6.7 million.
+Taro U.S.A. has an interest rate swap in place as of March 31, 2015, which converts a variable rate mortgage of LIBOR +1.25% to a fixed rate of 6.16%.
+The outstanding principal on this mortgage at March 31, 2015 was \$5.9 million.
 We do not use hedge accounting for this interest rate swap and are therefore subject to earnings volatility due to fluctuations in the fair value of this interest rate swap.
+As of March 31, 2015, this mortgage represents the Company's total outstanding debt.